tonethar/IGME-340-2019-Spring/topics.md

  - Project 1
    - Assign [Project 1](./assignments/project-1.md)
    - Form Groups
+   - Topics needed for Project Deliverable #2:
      - Demo importing icons
      - Demo setting up a splash screen
      - Everything you need for completing checkpoints #1 & #2 is posted!
  ### Week 5
+ - Topics needed for Project Deliverable #2:
    - Storyboard
      - autolayout
      - autoresizing
    - Tables
+     - datasource prototcols
+       - how many sections?
+       - how many rows?
      - delegate protocols
-   - datasource prototcols
+       - row was tapped
    - ViewControllers
+     - creating them in Storyboard
      - segues
+     - sending data to a "child" view controller
+     - sending data to a "parent" view controller
- - Navigation vars
+   - Navigation bars
+     - adding one to a VC (using Storyboard)
-   - adding buttons
+     - adding buttons (using Storyboard)

+### Week 6
+ - Topics needed for Final Project Deliverable:
+   - Save a snapshot of view
+   - Share a snapshot of view
+   - Singletons

+### Week 7
+ - Topics needed for Final Project Extras:
+   - Dependency Injection
- - Singleton ICE
+   - `UIAppearance`